uicestone/Zhouyi/wp-content/plugins/fancybox-for-wordpress/readme.txt

 = Further Reading =

 This plugin is developed and maintained by Colorlib.
-Which is well know for their free <a href="https://colorlib.com/wp/themes/" rel="friend" target="_blank"></a>WordPress themes.
+Which is well know for their free <a href="https://colorlib.com/wp/themes/" target="_blank"></a>WordPress themes.
 However, now they are looking to extend their presence in plugin development and believe that FancyBox lightbox is a great way to start.

 If you are new to WordPress and want to lear more we have got you covered.
-Colorlib will teach you have to <a href="https://colorlib.com/" rel="friend">start a blog</a> or <a href="https://colorlib.com/wp/how-to-make-a-website/" rel="friend">create a website</a> and much more.
+Colorlib will teach you have to <a href="https://colorlib.com/">start a blog</a> or <a href="https://colorlib.com/wp/how-to-make-a-website/">create a website</a> and much more.
 If you are already familiar with WordPress you likely want to learn how to make it faster and more reliable.
-That's when you want to look into hosting and more specifically <a href="http://colorlib.com/wp/wordpress-hosting" rel="friend">WordPress hosting</a>.
+That's when you want to look into hosting and more specifically <a href="http://colorlib.com/wp/wordpress-hosting">WordPress hosting</a>.

 If you enjoy using FancyBox lightbox for WordPress please leave a [positive feedback](https://wordpress.org/support/plugin/fancybox-for-wordpress/reviews/?filter=5).
 We are committed to make it the best lightbox plugin for WordPress.